“ADHD Helps Me Be a Better Nurse”

 Despite a rocky childhood, one woman learned to turn her ADHD challenges into ADHD superpowers — and embarked on the nursing career she always dreamed of.

 Impulsive.
 Frustrated.
 Unmotivated.
 Sad.
 Discouraged.
 Dejected.
 A failure.
-This is how I described myself as a child and teen, before I was diagnosed with ADHD, at age 19.
+This is how I described myself as a child and teen, before I was diagnosed with attention deficit disorder (ADHD or ADD), at age 19.
 To know, finally, that there was a cause for the symptoms I had struggled with for so long was comforting.
 Knowing the “why” led to treatment, which led to the “how” I would accomplish my goal of being a nurse.
 Happy, successful, determined, ambitious, goal-oriented, calm, and clear — these words describe me today, as an adult with ADHD.

 The Early Challenges